 227th Field Artillery

 29TH DIVISION UNIT HISTORIES

 The 29th Infantry Division is one of America’s most illustrious military units.
-It participated in the U.S. Army’s supreme operation of both World Wars, first in the great Meuse-Argonne offensive in 1918, and later in Operation Overlord, the celebrated D-Day invasion in 1944.
+It participated in the U.S. Army’s supreme operation of both World Wars, first in the great Meuse-Argonne offensive in 1918, and later in Operation Overlord, the celebrated D-Day invasion on Omaha Beach in 1944.
 Before that, the militia units comprising the 29th Division had performed valorous service in all of America’s wars, from the renowned “Maryland 400” at the Battle of Long Island in 1776 to the “Stonewall Brigade” in the Civil War.

 Aside from a 17-year hiatus between 1968 and 1985, the 29th Division has existed continuously since 1917 as a component of the National Guard.
 Its nickname, the “Blue and Gray Division,” derives from the lineage of its constituent militia regiments, which fought on opposite sides during the Civil War.

 The 29th Division entered its first major battle on October 8, 1918 by launching an attack in the Meuse-Argonne region of France.

 Three 29ers were awarded the Medal of Honor for valor during that struggle.